bkieft-usa/jgi_integration/readthedocs/analysis_config_parameters_explained.md

 Configuration path: `analysis.analysis_parameters.networking`

+**Background**: A datatype-specific or bipartite network is constructed from the integrated data.
+Before conducting network analysis, it is advisable to drop some un-important or non-relevant features (e.g., those without significant variation across groups in your experimental design) from the analysis because they are not meaningful to correlation analysis; large graphs are very difficult to interpret without sub-setting the data in a biologically or technically meaningful way (see feature selection above).
+Submodules (discrete sets of connected nodes) can also be extracted from the network, which represent tightly correlated clusters of features that had similar observed abundance across experimental samples.
+The networks are provided in .graphml format for uploading to CytoScape or a similar tool or are viewed by deafult in the Jupyterlab interface, and the node and edge files of each graph are provided for custom analysis.

 | Config key | Type | Default | Description |
 |------------|------|---------|-------------|
 | `submodule_mode` | string | `"louvain"` | Sub‑module extraction method.
 Options: `none`, `subgraphs`, `louvain`, `leiden`, `wgcna`. |